 Based on our four-term model, students are able to join Blyth Academy’s full-time program at four standard entry points during the school year however, transitions are simple to arrange any time when a switch is needed.
 Blyth Academy manages all of the paperwork for families who join our school, making the process easier to navigate.

 To complement our full-time school, we offer students the opportunity to take part-time courses in the evenings or on weekends, as well as enrol in private or integrated private courses.
 Students may also wish to take part in our popular summer school programs in order to work ahead prior to the next school year.

 SMALL CLASSES, BIG REWARD

-With class sizes averaging seven students, we are able to provide highly personalized educational programming.
+With class sizes averaging eight students, we are able to provide highly personalized educational programming.
 Every one of our students has a seat at the front of the class; each is involved and each receives the full attention of the teacher.
 This encourages whole class engagement and fosters a more participatory atmosphere where every student gets individual attention and teacher feedback on their progress.